DataDog/docker-compose-example/README.md

      - ./web:/code # modified here to take into account the new app path
     links:
      - redis
+    environment:
+     - DATADOG_HOST=datadog # used by the web app to initialize the Datadog library
   redis:
     image: redis
   # agent section